thycotic/privman-docs/troubleshooting/install-upgrade/ts-install.md

    ![.NET Installation](images/install/prereq_net_2.png)

-Follow the rest of the Wizard’s steps until the install is completed.
+Follow the rest of the Wizard's steps until the install is completed.
 Once .NET 4.6 or greater framework is installed on your server, then run the pre-requisites check again.

 ## IIS not Installated